December 7, 1893 to February 9, 1908

 Henry Dyer passed away May 5, 1895.
 Within a couple of years, Matron Dyer found a father for her sons, marrying Irish immigrant, John F. Regan, a locomotive engineer on the Big Four Railroad.
 One of her sons, Raymond, when he was of age, also began working for the Big Four Railroad.

 On Saturday afternoon, February 8, 1908, while working at City Hall, Matron Regan needed to use the Police Elevator, but the elevator operator was absent.
 She attempted to control the car herself, but as she descended, something happened that caused her to try to jump off.
 Her body got caught between the elevator car and the shaft and was crushed.
 She was taken to the City Hospital.

 Mr. Regan came to her bedside and remained there until, at 8 a.m. the next morning, February 9, 1908, she passed away, becoming the second female line of duty death in American law enforcement history.

-If you have information regarding familial contacts and/or information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Director@Police-Museum.org.
+If you know of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.